notional-finance/agents/README.md

 # Local Development

 Setting up the local dev environment is a work in progress.
+This repo uses a forked version of the `@uniswap/sdk` package to support local testing.
+I'm investigating a way to remove this dependency.

 ## Starting the Environment